 The gravestones are surrounded by a white picket fence in an open grassy area above the shoreline of Lower Waterton Lake and a few minutes are taken to reflect and observe.

-After capturing photos, the hike begins back to the lookout on a very nice walk beside wildflowers and through the tree-lined tunnel.
+After capturing photos, the return hike begins back to the lookout on a very nice walk beside wildflower borders through the tree-lined tunnel.

 This is what he is photographing.